105 Health and Medical – General

 Developing Clinical Reasoning is an important part of the training of Undergraduate Health and Rehabilitation students.
 However, a lack of consensus amongst Educators on how to facilitate this, often hampers student progress.
 This booklet was designed to give Clinical Educators a brief overview on strategies to assist students in developing Clinical Reasoning.
 Based on the ‘Making thinking Visible’ approach, it guides Clinical Educators in how to make their own reasoning processes more explicit to students, so that they can learn from their more expert thinking practices.

-Collaborating with Students: The Key to Creating a Successful Virtual Gaming Simulation (CC BY-NC)
+Collaborating with Students: The Key to Creating a Successful Virtual Gaming Simulation by 2023 (CC BY-NC).

 This open education resource (OER) discusses how to collaborate with students when co-creating virtual gaming simulations (also known as virtual simulations).
 The various steps are described and how to get your students involved throughout the process.
 The OER highlights resources available at Centennial College, and how to search for similar resources at your institution.
 Various examples are shared by the team about their experiences developing virtual gaming simulations.